phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 a) Make the servo rotate a random amount and wait 3 seconds.

-b) Make the servo move 180 to 2 degrees but make it move two degrees every time.
+b) Make the servo moves 180 to 2 degrees, but make it move two degrees every time.

 c) Just have fun!!!